Excerpt from the Government of Ontario’s ‘Newsroom’

 In this case, the employee was at fault, the supervisor was at fault for not practicing due diligence and consulting the employer and checking to see if the trailer was restrained and the employer was at fault for not providing the information and instruction to the worker to protect the health and safety of the worker.

-The CSA standard B335-04 is the forklift training standard the MOL accepts.
 Since the operator did not check the trailer for wheel chocks it would be safe to assume that if the operator had any training at all.
 Every training provider would have included the information because the operator is responsible to chock the wheels.
 THAT is the law!

 Remember — In Ontario “ALL Accidents are Preventable”